Breed Standards and Certification Requirements Kentucky Mountain Saddle Horse Association® (KMSHA) & Spotted Mountain Horse Association® (SMHA)

 4. For any KMSHA foal to receive a Temporary Certificate of Registration, it is also necessary to submit a DNA sample of hair Analysis for proof of parentage.

-As of Jan.1, 2007, all foals must confirm proof of parentage by DNA analysis before a temporary certificate of registration will be issued. (see DNA/Blood Requirements for more information)
+As of Dec.1,2004 all foals must confirm proof of parentage by DNA analysis before a temporary certificate of registration will be issued. (see DNA Requirements for more information)

 5. The Appendix Mare program for the KMSHA Registry is open and consideration will be given to outside mares for registry who meet all the requirements for Breed Standards and Certification as stated above.
 Mares will be issued a Registration Certificate that identifies them as “Appendix mares”.
 Appendix Mares may show in KMSHA sanctioned shows.
 Appendix mares’ offspring* must be sired by a certified to breed KMSHA stallion to be eligible for registration and to be shown.